ALSchwalm/dwarfexport/README.md

 output.

 The plugin will generate two files in the output directory.
 One will be a `.c` file with the decompiled functions from the Hexrays decompiler.
-The other is a `.elf` file that contains the debug information. *Note that because the plugin performs decompilation on every function in the binary, it can take a while to run.*
+The other is a `.dbg` file that contains the debug information. *Note that because the plugin performs decompilation on every function in the binary, it can take a while to run.*

-Move these to the device you want to debug on and load gdb (e.x, `gdb a.out`), then from gdb, run:
+Move these to the device you want to debug on and load gdb (e.x, `gdb a.out`).

-    (gdb) symbol-file a.out.elf

-Afterwords you will have full debug information, like normal gdb with source (shown below using TUI mode):
+You will have full debug information, like normal gdb with source (shown below using TUI mode):

 ![debugging in gdb](/resources/screenshot.png)